memowaveB/MemoWaveB/README.md

 MemoWaveB
 =========
-This section is dedicated to robotics.
+This section is dedicated to robotics (Bots).